Tight Bounds for Restricted Grid Scheduling: Properties of Optimal Packings for Restricted Grid Scheduling

-Consider a reasonable packing with cost $R(\sigma,s',\ell')$ on $\sigma$.
-If $\sigma$ has any bins of size in $[S,L-1]$, they are not used by \opt\ and, by the minimality of the capacity of $\sigma$, they are used by the reasonable packing to pack one item of size $S$.
-All other bins have size at least $L$ and are used by both the reasonable packing and \opt, unless one of them has already packed all its items.
+Consider a reasonable packing with cost $R(\sigma,s',\ell')$ for $\sigma$.
+If $\sigma$ has any bins of size in $[S,L-1]$, they are not used by \opt, which has no small items.
+By the minimality of the capacity of $\sigma$, they are used by the reasonable packing to pack one item of size $S$.
+All other bins have size at least $L$ and they are used by both the reasonable packing and \opt, unless one of them has already packed all its items.

+We begin by making a number of observations about the last bin in $\sigma$, which all follow from the definition of $\sigma$.

-Consider the last bin in $\sigma$.
-It must be used by either \opt or the reasonable packing; otherwise, removing it would decrease the capacity of the sequency without changing the total space used by either packing, contradicting the definition of $\sigma$.
-If it is only used by the reasonable packing, it must have size $M$; otherwise replacing it by a bin of size $M$ would increase the total space used by the reasonable packing without changing the total space used by \opt, contradicting the definition of $\sigma$.
+The last bin in $\sigma$ must be used by either \opt or the reasonable packing; otherwise, removing it would decrease the capacity of the sequence without changing the total space used by either packing.

+If the last bin is only used by the reasonable packing, it must have size $M$; otherwise, replacing it by a bin of size $M$ would increase the total space used by the reasonable packing without changing the total space used by \opt.

-If the last bin is only used by \opt (to pack one item of size $L$), it must have size $L$; otherwise replacing it by a bin of size $L$ would decrease the total space used by \opt without changing the total space used by the reasonable packing, contradicting the definition of $\sigma$.
+If the last bin is only used by \opt, (to pack one item of size $L$), it must have size $L$; otherwise, replacing it by a bin of size $L$ would decrease the total space used by \opt without changing the total space used by the reasonable packing.

-If the last bin is used by \opt and the reasonable packing to each pack one item, it must have size $L$; otherwise replacing it by a bin of size $L$ would decrease the capacity of the sequence while changing the total space used by \opt and the reasonable packing by the same amount, contradicting the definition of $\sigma$.
+If the last bin is used by \opt and the reasonable packing to each pack one item, it must have size $L$; otherwise, replacing it by a bin of size $L$ would decrease the capacity of the sequence while changing the total space used by \opt and the reasonable packing by the same amount.

-Finally, the last bin cannot be used by the reasonable packing to pack more than one item; otherwise it must have size between $2S$ and $M$.
+Finally, the last bin cannot be used by the reasonable packing to pack more than one item; otherwise, it must have size between $2S$ and $M$.
 If it is replaced by a bin of size $L$ followed by a bin of size $M$, the total space used by the reasonable packing would increase, and the space used by \opt would not.
-This contradicts the definition of $\sigma$.

 Now suppose that $\sigma$ has a bin, other than its last bin, that does not have size $L$.
 Let $b$ be the last such bin.
 Let $s''$ and $\ell''$ be the number of items of size $S$ and $L$, respectively, that the reasonable packing has remaining immediately after packing bin $b$.
 These items are packed one per bin in each of the next $s''+\ell''$ bins.
 Since the packing is reasonable, the items of size $L$ are packed before the items of size $S$.
 If $k''$ is the number of items (of size $L$) that \opt has remaining immediately after bin $b$, they are packed one per bin in each of the next $k''$ bins.